-- (p) PHA means the Plan Sponsor (i.e., Port of Houston Authority of Harris County, Texas) or its successor in interest. - (q) Plan means the Port of Houston Authority Defined Contribution Plan, as it may be amended from time to time. - (r) Plan Administrator means the individual who oversees the administration of the Plan.
+- (q) PHA means the Plan Sponsor (i.e., Port of Houston Authority of Harris County, Texas) or its successor in interest. - (r) Plan means the Port of Houston Authority Defined Contribution Plan, as it may be amended from time to time. - (s) Plan Administrator means the individual who oversees the administration of the Plan.
 The Plan Administrator has the discretion to interpret the terms and provisions of the Plan and to make determinations concerning eligibility, benefits, and other matters arising under the Plan, including factual determinations.
 The Plan Administrator may adopt such policies and procedures as it deems appropriate for the proper and efficient administration of the Plan.
-Decisions of the Plan Administrator are final and binding on all persons, subject to the claims appeal procedures of the Plan. - (s) Plan Year means the 12 consecutive month period beginning August 1 and ending July 31, with the first Plan Year beginning on August 1, 2012. - (t) QDRO means a domestic relations order (as defined in Code Section 414(p)) issued by a court that obligates you to pay child support or alimony, or otherwise allocates a portion of your Account balance to your spouse, former spouse, child, or other dependent (referred to as an "Alternate Payee" under the QDRO). - (u) Service means the period of your employment with an Employer (or with an affiliated employer which is counted for this purpose).
-See Question 15 for a description of how Service is credited. - (v) SPD means this Summary Plan Description, as it may be amended from time to time.
+Decisions of the Plan Administrator are final and binding on all persons, subject to the claims appeal procedures of the Plan. - (t) Plan Year means the 12 consecutive month period beginning August 1 and ending July 31. - (u) QDRO means a domestic relations order (as defined in Code Section 414(p)) issued by a court that obligates you to pay child support or alimony, or otherwise allocates a portion of your Account balance to your spouse, former spouse, child, or other dependent (referred to as an "Alternate Pavee" under the QDRO).

-- (w) Total and Permanent Disability means the inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than twelve (12) months.
+- (v) Required Beginning Date means April 1st of the calendar year next following the later of (i) your attainment of age 72 or (ii) the date you terminate employment.
+However, if you attained age 701⁄2 prior to January 1, 2020, your Required Beginning Date is April 1st of the calendar year next following the later of (i) your attainment of age 701⁄2 or (ii) the date you terminate employment. - (w) Required Minimum Distribution means the minimum amount required to be distributed to you under Code Section 401(a)(9) once you have attained your Required Beginning Date and each year thereafter. - (x) Service means the period of your employment with an Employer (or with an affiliated employer which is counted for this purpose).
+See Question 15 for a description of how Service is credited. - (y) SPD means this Summary Plan Description, as it may be amended from time to time. - (z) Total and Permanent Disability means the inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than twelve (12) months.
 The disability of a Participant shall be determined by a licensed physician.
-However, if the condition constitutes total disability under the federal Social Security Act, the Plan Administrator may rely upon such determination that the Participant is Totally and Permanently Disabled. - (x) Trust means the trust created under the Plan to fund the Plan. - (y) Trust Fund means all of the assets and liabilities of the Trust. - (z) Trustee means the qualified and acting trustee(s) under the Trust. - (aa) Valuation Date means each date on which the fair market value of each Account is determined, including the investment earnings or losses allocated to the Account since the last Valuation Date.
+However, if the condition constitutes total disability under the federal Social Security Act, the Plan Administrator may rely upon such determination that the Participant is Totally and Permanently Disabled. - (aa) Trust means the trust created under the Plan to fund the Plan. - (bb) Trust Fund means all of the assets and liabilities of the Trust. - (cc) Trustee means the qualified and acting trustee(s) under the Trust. - (dd) Valuation Date means each date on which the fair market value of each Account is determined, including the investment earnings or losses allocated to the Account since the last Valuation Date.
 Generally, the Valuation Date will be daily.
-The last day of the Plan Year will always be a Valuation Date. - (bb) Vesting means the percentage of your Account which cannot be forfeited for any reason upon your termination of employment with an Employer.
-Your Account is subject to a vesting schedule as more fully discussed under Question 14. - (cc) Year of Service means such term as defined under Question 15.
+The last day of the Plan Year will always be a Valuation Date. - (ee) Vesting means the percentage of your Account which cannot be forfeited for any reason upon your termination of employment with an Employer.
+Your Account is subject to a vesting schedule as more fully discussed under Question 14. - (ff) Year of Service means such term as defined under Question 15.